github/docs/content/codespaces/developing-in-codespaces/forwarding-ports-in-your-codespace.md

 ![Automatic port forwarding](/assets/images/help/codespaces/automatic-port-forwarding.png)

-You can also forward a port manually, label forwarded ports, share forwarded ports publicly, and add forwarded ports to the codespace configuration.
+You can also forward a port manually, label forwarded ports, share forwarded ports with members of your organization, share forwarded ports publicly, and add forwarded ports to the codespace configuration.

 ## Forwarding a port